f5devcentral/f5-velos-training/docs/velos_diagnostics.rst

 =======

-VELOS supports the ability to generate qkviews to collect and bundle configuration and diagnostic data that can be sent to support or uploaded to iHealth.
-It is important to understand the VELOS architecture when generating qkviews.
-Generating a qkview from the system controller will capture OS data and container information related to the system controller software, while generating a qkview inside a partition will capture data and container information related to the partition layer.
-To capture tenant level information, you’ll need to run a qkview inside the TMOS layer of the tenant.
+VELOS supports the ability to generate qkview reporte to collect and bundle configuration and diagnostic data that can be sent to support or uploaded to iHealth.
+It is important to understand the VELOS architecture when generating qkview reports.
+Generating a qkview report from the system controller will capture OS data and container information related to the system controller software, while generating a qkview report inside a chassis partition will capture data and container information related to the partition layer.
+To capture tenant level information, you’ll need to run a qkview report inside the TMOS layer of the tenant.

 https://support.f5.com/csp/article/K02521182

 **System Controller qkview**:

 - Use this to investigate problems relating to the controllers themselves, or the controller platform services.
-    - Collects info for active controller
+    - Collects information for active controller
-    - Collects host info, including logs
+    - Collects host information, including logs
-    - Collects info from each controller platform service container
+    - Collects information from each controller platform service container
 - Collects info for standby controller
-    - Collects host info, including logs
+    - Collects host information, including logs
-    - Collects info from each controller platform service container
+    - Collects information from each controller platform service container

 **Chassis Partition qkview**:

-- Use this to investigate problems relating to a Partition. i.e. a problem with one of the partition services, or one of the blades in that partition
+- Use this to investigate problems relating to a chassis partition.
+For example, a problem with one of the partition services, or one of the blades in that partition
-    - Collects info for partition services, on the controller for which the partition is active
+    - Collects information for chassis partition services, on the controller for which the partition is active
-        - Collects info for each partition service container
+        - Collects information for each partition service container
-    - Collects info for partition services, on the controller for which the partition is standby
+    - Collects information for partition services, on the controller for which the partition is in standby mode
-        - Collects info for each partition service container
+        - Collects information for each partition service container
-    - Collects info from each blade in the partition
+    - Collects information from each blade in the partition
-    - Collects blade host info, including logs
+    - Collects blade host information, including logs
-    - Collects info for each partition service container
+    - Collects information for each partition service container

 Generating Qkviews from the webUI
 ---------------------------------

-In both the system controller and the chassis partition the qkview can be generated from The **System Settings > System Reports** page.
+In both the system controller and the chassis partition the qkview can be generated from **System Settings > System Reports** page.
 Here it also allows an admin to optionally upload them to iHealth.

 .. image:: images/velos_diagnostics/image1.png
   :align: center
   :scale: 70%

-To generate a qkview, click on the button in the upper right-hand corner.
+To generate a qkview report, click the button in the upper right-hand corner.
 It will take some time for the qkview to be generated.
 Once the qkview is generated, you can click the checkbox next to it, and then select **Upload to iHealth**.
 Your iHealth credentials will automatically fill in if you entered them previously, and can be cleared if you want to use another account.
 You can optionally add an **F5 Support Case Number** and **Description** when uploading to iHealth.

 .. image:: images/velos_diagnostics/image2.png